Soypete/WebServices-in-3-weeks/database/README.md

 * what data base driver did you pick?
 * did the data persist?

 _NOTE_: If you are not using postgres or are completeling this indepently.
 You can run many datbases locally using docker.
 Below is an example of running postgres locally in a docker container.
-You will need to `CREATE` your tables and `INSERT` data into the table.

 ```
 docker pull postgres
 docker run -e POSTGRES_PASSWORD=my_password -e POSTGRES_USERNAME=user1 -p 5431:5432 postgres
 ```

+After you get docker running in your local environment setup your database.
+You will need to `CREATE` your tables and `INSERT` data into the table.
+You can do this in your Go app or via a sql script editor. [psql](https://www.postgresql.org/docs/current/app-psql.html) is postgres's command line tool.

+An example of a go app that connect to a local postgres instance is in [database/ex-1-connection/solution](database/ex-1-connection/solution/postgres.go).

 ## Live Demo